 This category is weighted at 10% on the CLDF.
-Employee received zero (0) points in this area.
-Moreover, Employee did not readily contest that he was generally due additional points in this category.
-I find that in this matter, I will not substitute my judgment for that of the Principal of Spingarn as it relates to the score he accorded to Employee and his colleagues in the instant matter.
+Employee received zero (0) points in this area and contends that the CLDF did not account for his significant contributions to the school with respect to the success of his students and his classroom management skills.
+Employee has provided no credible evidence that may bolster his score in this area.
+With respect to significant relevant contributions, accomplishments, or performance, I find that in this matter, I will not substitute my judgment for that of the Principal of Transition as it relates to the score he accorded to Employee and his colleagues in the instant matter.